bpbwaite/powerrupt/README.md

-# powerrupt
+# PowerRupt

-Arduino-Controlled wireless power switch for servers and desktops
+ESP-controlled wireless power switcher for servers and desktops

+---